Nov 22nd – Cervinia 5 day Academy

 Skiers who are actively competing in selected disciplines including Alpine Racing, Freeride, Moguls or Freestyle events.
 These skiers will be wanting to push themselves to their absolute physical and psychological limits by skiing in the most challenging terrain.
 These skiers may also be training to acquire their level 4 ski instructor qualification.

-Car: Easy to reach, served by the A5 Torino-Aosta motorway.
-Take the Châtillon/Saint-Vincent exit and head along the regional road to Cervinia for 28 km.
+Car: Car rental from within Italy is a very cost effective and easy way to get to resort.
+Cervinia is easy to reach, served by the A5 motorway, take the Châtillon/Saint-Vincent exit and head along the regional road to Cervinia for 28 km.
 Valtournenche is 19 km after Châtillon and 9 km before Breuil-Cervinia.
+If you’d like to car share please let us know and we’ll do our best to put you in contact with others on the course in a similar position.

 Coach/Train: The nearest railway station is at Châtillon/Saint-Vincent (info and timetables www.trenitalia.it).
 From Châtillon, and also from Turin and Milan, there is a coach service to and from Breuil-Cervinia Valtournenche (info and timetables www.savda.it).